ShadowQuantix/Quantix/README.md

 # Quantix
 .. / --.- ..- .- -. - .. -..- --..-- / - .... . / -... .-.. .- -.-. -.- / .... .- - / .... .- -.-. -.- . .-.
+"You’re gonna love coding with me — web and app dev is our playground." 😎💻⚡